penteract/ld55/README.md

  - - disconnecting is basically equiv to death - reward to opponents? is "making the average demon stronger" much of a deterent - you could be fighting with them as well as against them
  - - being in a strictly worse off position currently than at the start is difficult to deter disconnects (e.g. owe debts, not owed any)
  - - if you can get improvements outside of contracts such as maxhp there's incentive not to lose that
+ - - can also be incentive not to lose knowledge of names, as that can help summon an enemy to your side
+ - - older demons have a slight advantage due to acting first, incentive not to lose that advantage
+ - - score points for being in a winning fight

  - incentive to concede a losing fight? which incurrs debt to enemy leader (back)
  - - ofc there's not dying; incentives for that are similar to incentives for not disconnecting
  - - if not yourself in immediete danger of death? could want to preserve lives of teammates if they owe you
  - - could deny enemy reward for killing
+ - - if someone could get summoned away you could be in more danger than it looks
  - - loyalty reward for saving life of teammates? probably don't want to incentivies conceding even or just slightly behind fights or fights that have just started; so full contract maybe too much. fractional contracts? if AIs, more likely to accept your requests?
- - - everyone heals (to full?) when fight ends? through concession, killing last enemy, or last enemy being summoned away
+ - - everyone heals (to full?) when fight ends? through concession, killing last enemy, or last enemy being summoned away. maybe losing side gets a bit less.

  - incentive to make request summons instead of calling in a debt? (of someone else, or of them)
  - - it doesn't use up your contract ofc